clearlinux/clear-linux-documentation/source/clear_containers.rst

 isolation and security, for example) on Intel VT technology.

 These methods are applied across all levels of the host/virtual machine
+<<<<<<< 093e66657e8dfa6269a63dab85deaf545f79ec0d
-hierarchy: from the host-side userland software stack down through the host Linux kernel and into the client-side kernel and userland.
+hierarchy: from the host-side userland software stack down through the host Linux* kernel and into the client-side kernel and userland.

-Although it is available as a standalone offering, the Clear Containers technology works best when it is able to leverage optimizations designed into the Clear Linux* Project.
+Although it is available as a standalone offering, the Clear Containers technology works best when it is able to leverage optimizations designed into the Clear Linux Project.

 Customers can integrate all or parts of Clear Containers into a container infrastructure.